gordonwatts/func_adl_servicex_type_generator/README.md

 Deferred to later (they are now in github issues in the `xaod_usage` project):

-- Photons (head of 21.1 can't run on DAOD_PHYS at the moment)
+* Photons (head of 21.1 can't run on DAOD_PHYS at the moment)
-- DiTau Jets (head of 21.1 can't run on DAOD_PHYS at the moment)
+* DiTau Jets (head of 21.1 can't run on DAOD_PHYS at the moment)
+* Rebuilding MissingET is put off till later because it is complex and I do not understand it!

 ## Development